stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

 must therefore disable App Transport Security.
 Follow these steps to do so:

 1. Select your project in Xcode's Project navigator.
-With the *Liferay Guestbook* target selected in the editor, click the *Info* tab.
+With the *Liferay Guestbook* target selected in the outline, click the *Info* tab.

     ![Figure 9: You'll disable App Transport Security in the Info tab.](../../../images/ios-lp-ats-01.png)